DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-07-15-exporting-application-data.md

 ## How it works

-Users can click on ‘Export data’ in the top right of the navigation bar.
+Users can click ‘Export data’ in the top right of the navigation bar.

-This takes them to a page where they can download all applications as a CSV file.
+This takes them to a page where they can export applications as a CSV file.

+They can select:

+- applications during the current and previous cycle
+- all applications or applications that match a particular status
+- to include diversity information (if the user has permission to see this information)
+- applications for certain organisations (if the user belongs to multiple organisations)

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({